openmc-dev/openmc/docs/source/methods/random_ray.rst

         -- Askew [Askew-1972]_

-    This prediction holds up -- the additional requirements needed in OpenMC to handle random ray transport turned out to be fairly small.
+    This prediction holds up---the additional requirements needed in OpenMC to handle random ray transport turned out to be fairly small.

 * It amortizes the code complexity in OpenMC for representing multigroup cross